 Other costs may include expenses such as late fees, transcript fees, and course audit fees.
 A complete list of variable fees is located in the school’s Student Manual.
 Student Manual and Appendices 2019-2020 rev 6-5-19

 Tuition may be refunded to a student who is no longer enrolled in courses due to leave, withdrawal, suspension, or dismissal.
 Any student choosing to withdraw from courses must complete a withdrawal or leave of absence form, available from the Registrar.
-A student is considered enrolled until the date the withdrawal or leave form is turned into the administrative office.
+A student is considered enrolled until the date the Registrar receives the completed withdrawal form and grants a nonenrolled status.
 Tuition refunds will be determined on a pro-rata basis until 60% of the semester calendar enrollment days have been completed.
 No refunds will be allowed after 60% of the semester has elapsed.
 Refunds will be not be allowed for malpractice insurance or other items or services which have been pre ordered or pre purchased by the school.
 All tuition refund checks will be issued to the student within 30 days of granting leave, withdrawal, suspension, or dismissal status.